sfwnisme/COMPLAINT-TICKETS/README.md

 - [x] title component
 - [x] table component
 - [x] link component
-- [ ] create dropdown list and divide the list items to make it more usable for any type of data
+- [x] create dropdown list and divide the list items to make it more usable for any type of data
+- [ ] make the tabs bar of the ticket layout sticky to be easy to navigate between the tabs.